thibaultduponchelle/archives/README.md

 # :speech_balloon: perl-fortunes
-A Perl collection of quotes to be used by crazy people as a fortune database
+A Perl collection of quotes to be used by crazy people as fortune database

 ## :hammer: Setup
 ```